wbyjake/Andrudis-QuestManiac/README.md

 * Errand Boy (920) - bundle with 4 chains of quests to handover specific items on request.
 All chains are started by Fence on behalf of his customers.
 Each chain additionally rewards 1 container (ranged from Grenade Case to THICC Item Case) when each 25% of quests in chain are completed.

 * Headless PMC (70) - Chains of quests to headshot 1, 2, 5, 10, 15, 20, 33, 50, 100, 200 PMCs in each location.
 Each chain is started by Trader of that location.
-Round N quests will become available only after all round N-2 quests are completed (except for Labs)?
+Round N quests will become available only after all round N-2 quests are completed (except for Labs).

 * Headless Raider (10) - Chains of quests to headshot 1, 2, 3, 4, 5, 7, 9, 12, 20, 50 Raiders.
 Chain is started by Lab Rat.

 * Headless Rogue (10) - chain of quests to headshot 1, 2, 3, 4, 5, 7, 9, 12, 20, 50 Rogues (ex-USECs).
 Chain started by Fence.
 Quests are NOT limited to Lighthouse in cause you have mods to spawn Rogues on other maps.

 * Headless Scav (60) - Chains of quests to headshot 1, 5, 10, 20, 35, 50, 75, 100, 250, 500 Scavs in each location.
 Each chain is started by Trader of that location.
-Round N quests will become available only after all round N-2 quests are completed (except for Labs)?
+Round N quests will become available only after all round N-2 quests are completed (except for Labs).

 * Iron Head (62) - Chains of complex quests to unlock barter/purchase trades for Helmets.
 All Quests are started by Khokhol.